webdox/acts_as_alertable/README.md

 ## Usage

-With this engine you have 2 modules to be included to your application models: 'ActsAsAlertable::Alertable' and `ActsAsAlertableAlerted`
+With this engine you have 2 modules to be included to your application models:

 #### ActsAsAlertable::Alertable
 This module allow you to indicate which application model will be under alert.
 Like: